lylyanne/mugsy/Project Proposal.md

 button.

 I envision when the user adds item to shopping cart, I'll make an entry in the Orders database with status 'in-cart'.
-The Orders database contain id, store_id, buyer_id, product_id, product_name, price, status.
+The Orders table contains id, store_id, buyer_id, product_id, product_name, price, status.

-When the user clicks the checkout button, then all the orders with this user's buyer id will change status to 'incomplete' and seller will be able to see the orders on their page.
+When the user clicks the checkout button, then all the orders with this user's buyer id will change status to 'incomplete' and seller will be able to see that they have pending orders on their page.

-Seller can then click the 'Shipped' button to change the order status to 'complete'.
+Seller can then click the 'Shipped' button on each item to change the order status to 'complete'.
+When seller marked an item as 'shipped', buyer will see the item status as shipped on their purchases page.
 Once seller clicked the shipped button, the order will not show up in their orders page anymore.

-Is this sounds like a reasonable workflow, is my schema correct?
+Is this sounds like a reasonable workflow, is this how I should approach shopping cart?

 **Bonus Feature:**
 * Search feature